runeape-sats/bitcoin-mcp/README.md

 }
 ```

-## test the server:
+## Test the server:
 You can test the python server to see if it loads your btc full node.
 ```bash
 python bitcoin_mcp_server.py
 ```

 ## Available Tools
-Mainly for Claude to gather Bitcoin blockchain info, so NO WALLET FUNCTIONS ARE INCLUDED.
+Mainly for mcp clients like Claude Desktop to utilize Bitcoin blockchain info, so NO WALLET FUNCTIONS ARE INCLUDED.

 ### Blockchain Information